-3 SECTION 1.
+1 UNIFORM INTERSTATE DEPOSITIONS AND DISCOVERY OF DOCUMENTS ACT 2 3 SECTION 1.
 SHORT TITLE.
-This [act] may be cited as the Interstate Depositions and 4 Discovery of Documents Act.
+This [act] may be cited as the Uniform Interstate 4 Depositions and Discovery of Documents Act.
 5 SECTION 2.
 DEFINITIONS.
-In this [act]: 6 (1) "Foreign jurisdiction" means the District of Columbia, Puerto Rico, the United States 7 Virgin Islands, any territory or insular possession subject to the jurisdiction of the United States, 8 or any of the United States other than this state.
-9 (2) "Person" means an individual, corporation, business trust, estate, trust, partnership, 10 limited liability company, association, joint venture, public corporation, government or 11 governmental subdivision, agency or instrumentality, or any other legal or commercial entity.
-12 (3) "Subpoena" means a court order regardless of title requiring a person to: 13 (A) attend and give testimony at a deposition; 14 (B) produce and permit inspection and copying of designated books, documents, 15 or tangible things in the possession, custody, or control of the person; or (C) permit inspection of premises under the control of the person.
-16 17 Comment 18 19 This Act is limited to discovery in state courts, the District of Columbia, Puerto Rico, the Virgin Islands, and the territories of the United States.
-The committee decided not to extend this 20 21 Act to include foreign countries including the Canadian provinces.
-The committee felt that 22 international litigation is sufficiently different and is governed by different principles, so that discovery issues in that arena should be governed by a separate act.
-23 24 25 The term "Subpoena" includes a subpoena duces tecum.
-The description of a subpoena 26 in the Act is based on the language of Rule 45 of the FRCP.
-27
+In this [act]: 6 (1) "Foreign jurisdiction" means the District of Columbia, Puerto Rico, the Virgin Islands, 7 any territory or insular possession subject to the jurisdiction of the United States, or any of the 8 United States other than this state.
+9 (2) "Person" means an individual, corporation, business trust, estate, trust, partnership, 10 limited liability company, association, joint venture, public corporation, government, or 11 governmental subdivision, agency or instrumentality, or any other legal or commercial entity.
+12 (3) "Subpoena" means a court order regardless of title requiring a person to: 13 (A) attend and give testimony at a deposition; 14 (B) produce and permit inspection and copying of designated books, documents, 15 records, or tangible things in the possession, custody, or control of the person; or 16 (C) permit inspection of premises under the control of the person.
+17 18 Comment 19 20 21 22 23 24 25 26 This Act is limited to discovery in state courts, the District of Columbia, Puerto Rico, the Virgin Islands, and the territories of the United States.
+The committee decided not to extend this Act to include foreign countries including the Canadian provinces.
+The committee felt that international litigation is sufficiently different and is governed by different principles, so that discovery issues in that arena should be governed by a separate act.
+The term "Subpoena" includes a subpoena duces tecum.
+The description of a subpoena in the Act is based on the language of Pula 45 of the EPCP.
+27 the Act is based on the language of Rule 45 of the FRCP.